Hubert Green

-Hubert Myatt Green (December 28, 1946 – June 19, 2018) was an American professional golfer who won 29 professional golf tournaments, including two major championships: the 1977 U.S. Open and the 1985 PGA Championship.
+Hubert Myatt Green (December 28, 1946 – June 19, 2018) was an American professional golfer.
+Green won 19 PGA Tour events including two major championships: the 1977 U.S. Open and the 1985 PGA Championship.
 He was inducted into the World Golf Hall of Fame in 2007.

 Early life

-Green was born in Birmingham, Alabama.
-He attended and played golf for Shades Valley High School in Birmingham and then Florida State University (FSU) in Tallahassee, Florida.
+In 1946, Green was born in Birmingham, Alabama.
+He attended and played golf for Shades Valley High School in Birmingham.

+Amateur career

+Green attended Florida State University (FSU) in Tallahassee, Florida.
 While at FSU, he won the Southern Amateur in 1966 on his home course at the Country Club of Birmingham.
 In 1967, he became the Alabama Amateur golf champion, a title he successfully defended in 1968.
 He also won the Cape Coral Inter-Collegiate Tournament by eight strokes and the Miami Invitational by five strokes, among others.
 His fourth-place finish in the 1968 U.S. Amateur in Columbus, Ohio, earned him an invitation to play in the 1969 Masters as an amateur.
 Green graduated from FSU in 1968 with a degree in marketing.

-That year he also enlisted in the Alabama National Guard at Enterprise, Alabama.
-However, in 1969, Green won the Southern Amateur for a second time, and as one of the top 10 amateurs in the country, he decided to turn pro.
-He took a year to earn his PGA of America credentials.
+Shortly after graduation, he enlisted in the Alabama National Guard at Enterprise, Alabama.
+However, in 1969, Green won the Southern Amateur for a second time and was noted as one of the top 10 amateurs in the country.